Competition Commission accepts failing firm defence to clear stilton merger

 As well as acting for Long Clawson in the present case, we also acted in one of the other four OFT failing firm cases referred to above.

-For further details on this case please contact Laura Claydon or Andrew Borer.
+For further details on this case please contact Laura Claydon.
 For further information on how we can assist you with business acquisitions please contact Camilla Usher-Clark.